-Conference Period
+Advisory Period

-On Wednesday and Thursday mornings, Ironwood Ridge students enjoy a Conference Period.
-Conference Period is designed as a time for students to study either alone or with a study group, conduct research in the library, meet with teachers to make-up work, meet with teachers for additional tutoring, and/or to attend student clubs.
+On Wednesday and Thursday mornings, Ironwood Ridge students enjoy a Advisory Period.
+Advisory Period is designed as a time for students to study either alone or with a study group, conduct research in the library, meet with teachers to make-up work, meet with teachers for additional tutoring, and/or to attend student clubs.

-Generally, students are given the freedom to responsibly decide how to best use Conference Period time to enhance their education.
-However, students are required to be in a supervised, designated area on school grounds (library, MPR, or in a classroom) during Conference Period.
-In some instances, teachers and/or administration may assign students to attend a mandatory Conference Period activity.
-Students are expected to remain on campus once they arrive for Conference Period and their school day.
+Generally, students are given the freedom to responsibly decide how to best use Advisory Period time to enhance their education.
+However, students are required to be in a supervised, designated area on school grounds (library, MPR, or in a classroom) during Advisory Period.
+In some instances, teachers and/or administration may assign students to attend a mandatory Advisory Period for a particular class.
+Students are must remain on campus during Advisory Period.